AlyssaJH/SSP_Species_vs_Conservation_Statuses/README.md

 2. Clean your data and perform a pandas merge with your two data sets, then calculate some new values based on the new data set.
 3. Make 3 matplotlib or seaborn (or another plotting library) visualizations to display your data.
 4. Utilize a virtual environment and include instructions in your README on how the user should set one up.
 5. Build a custom data dictionary and include it either in your README or as a separate document.
+6. Annotate your code with markdown cells in Jupyter Notebook, write clear code comments, and have a well-written README.md.

 # Running the Program